HaikuArchives/Item/README.md

-The English Editor II
+Item
 ==============================
 Item is a newsreader for BeOS.
 It is more or less modelled after MT-Newswatcher on the Mac--in fact you can even open your MT-Newswatcher newsgroup files with it.
 It has two advantages over MT-Newswatcher: it is a bit more multithreaded and "live", and it caches headers.
 These two features together mean that when you open up a newsgroup, you don't have to wait before you can start reading articles in the group.

 However, Item still has a few rough edges and missing features.
 I'm sure you'll discover these for yourself as you use it.